Active Measures Working Group: Report-Analyze-Publicize

 The Active Measures Working Group developed a methodology named Report-Analyze-Publicize (or RAP).
 The group's first counter-disinformation effort against the Soviet Union took the form of a report, "State Department Special Report 88, Soviet Active Measures: Forgery, Disinformation, Political Operations" in October 1981.
 The document was a four-page overview of soviet active measures techniques and included Soviet disinformation themes and past examples.
 14,000 copies of the report were distributed to news organizations, federal agencies, etc.

 In addition to special reports, the group published a series of State Department Foreign Affairs Notes that USIA distributed to journalists, academics, and other interested persons abroad.
 One important publication distributed by the group was the House Intelligence Committee hearing on Soviet Active Measures which showed foreign audiences that there was congressional support for exposing Soviet disinformation.
 The group also held press conferences to expose Soviet forgeries and distributed copies of the fake documents to attending journalists.

 "Truth Squads"

-Members of the Active Measures Working Group gave presentations describing Soviet disinformation activities, pointing out the falsehoods or common themes and tell-tale signs of forgery.
+Members of the Active Measures Working Group gave presentations describing Soviet disinformation activities, pointing out the falsehoods or common themes and telltale signs of forgery.
 These presentations were often held internationally; the "squads" visited over 20 countries.
 The group averaged presentations in two countries per week and visited NATO headquarters annually for meetings on Soviet active measures.

 These visits were also geared toward gathering information from foreign governments about Soviet active measures campaigns conducted in their respective countries.
-Dennis Kux commented on the success of these presentations: "the fact that we made a credible presentation, not an ideological show lent a certain amount of professionalism to the whole effort."
+Dennis Kux commented on the success of these presentations: "The fact that we made a credible presentation, not an ideological show, lent a certain amount of professionalism to the whole effort."